sandeepb57/column_plugin/README.md

 # column_plugin
-Customize Columns Display.
+Customize Columns Display. <br>
-Right Click on the columns to customize.
+Right Click on the columns to customize. <br>
+If you are Interested please download from Stable.